IMOP-lab/PricoMS-Pytorch/README.md

 We propose the AMF-CSE Module to tackle decoders’ inability to accurately recover detailed information and the issue of using features in isolation.
 This module includes two units: adaptive morphological fusion for global multiscale feature fusion, and contextual space encoding for organizing image context sequentially

+## Installation

+To ensure an equitable comparison, all experimental procedures were conducted within a consistent hardware and software milieu: an assembly of four servers, each equipped with dual NVIDIA GeForce RTX 3080 10GB graphics cards, and augmented by 128GB of system memory.
+Our project is anchored in Python 3.9.0, harnesses PyTorch 1.13.1 for deep learning operations, and operates atop CUDA 11.7.64, employing distributed training methodologies for both training and evaluation phases.
+The optimizer of choice was AdamW, with a learning rate meticulously set to 0.0001.
+Model weights were initially set to random values to ensure a fair start, and the training regimen was designed to span 100 epochs.